awxkee/jxl-coder/README.md

 The JPEG XL Codec for Android is a versatile and efficient library that allows you to decode and encode JPEG XL (JXL) images within your Android applications.
 With this library, you can seamlessly integrate support for the next-generation image format, providing both decoding and encoding capabilities to enhance your app's image handling capabilities.
+Simple and convenient interface for kotlin

 ICC profiles supported.
 Supports animations as well